majeedraza1/carousel-slider/readme.txt

 7. Front-end example of image lightbox.

 == Changelog ==

+= version 1.10.2 - 2021-08-01 =
+* Dev - Tested with WordPress 5.8 and WooCommerce 5.5
+* Fix - Fix video carousel image is not showing for non-lazy loading slider.

 = version 1.10.1 - 2021-07-05 =
 * Dev - Add custom update message for future major version